Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Categorization of ML Techniques

 \subsubsection{Hybrid Input (Sequential)}

-Hybrid input is emphasizing the employment of sequential models with different inputs' dimensions, whereas the model can utilize an input with distinct dimensions when compared to the previous/following one.
+Hybrid input emphasizes the employment of sequential models with different inputs' dimensions, whereas the model can utilize an input with distinct dimensions compared to the previous/following one.
 To increase segmentation accuracy, \cite{Jin2018} utilized a 2D network to acquire a coarse liver segmentation, which is sequentially inserted into a 3D network for segmentation refinement.
-Another approach is to jointly use a 2D and 3D networks for liver and tumors segmentation and fusing both networks' outputs \cite{Li2018}.
-Other methodology uses the first 2D CNN to segment the liver and large tumors, and the sequential 3D CNN to focus on segmenting small tumors \cite{Dey2020}.
-It is worth noting that the training methodology followed in \cite{Liu2018} initially relied on developing the weights in a 2D network, which is then extrapolated into its 3D counterpart.
+Another approach is jointly using 2D and 3D networks for liver and tumor segmentation and fusing both networks' outputs \cite{Li2018}.
+Other methodology uses the first 2D CNN to segment the liver and large tumors and the sequential 3D CNN to focus on segmenting small ones \cite{Dey2020}.
+It is worth noting that the training methodology followed in \cite{Liu2018} initially relied on developing the weights in a 2D network, which is then extrapolated into their 3D counterpart.